Islamic Dawa Party: Iranian Islamic Revolution and US Embassy Bombing

 Dawa supported the Islamic Revolution in Iran and in turn received support from the Iranian government.
 During the Iran–Iraq War, Iran backed a Dawa insurgency against Saddam Hussein's Ba'athist government in Iraq.
 In 1979, Dawa moved its headquarters to Tehran, the capital of Iran.
+In April 1980, it failed an assassination attempt of Iraqi Deputy Prime Minister Tariq Aziz but killed 11 students.
+It then bombed the funeral procession held for the students three days later.
 It bombed the Iraqi Embassy in Beirut in December 1981, the first of its international attacks.
 Dawa party was thought to have been behind the bombing of the US embassy in Kuwait as well as other installations as punishment of Kuwait, America and France's military and financial assistance to Iraq in its war against Iran (see 1983 Kuwait bombings).
 One of those convicted for the bombing was Abu Mahdi al-Muhandis, a member of Iraq's parliament and military commander of the Popular Mobilization Forces.

 Despite this cooperation, al-Sadr's and Khomeini's visions of an Islamic Republic differed sharply in certain respects.
-While Khomeini argued the power of the state should rest with the ulema, Al-Dawa supported the notion of power resting with the ummah, or in other words, the people.
-This disagreement was one factor that led to the formation of SCIRI as a separate group from Al-Dawa.
+While Khomeini argued the power of the state should rest with the ulama, Al-Dawa supported the notion of power resting with the ummah, or in other words, the people.
+This disagreement was one factor that led to the formation of the Supreme Council for the Islamic Revolution in Iraq (SCIRI) as a separate group from Al-Dawa.
 Al-Dawa claimed to have many Sunni members in the 1980s and coordinated with several Sunni Islamist groups at that stage.
 On 31 March 1980, the Ba'athist regime's Revolutionary Command Council passed a law sentencing to death all past and present members of the Dawa party, its affiliated organizations, and people working for its goals.
 This was soon followed by a renewed and relentless purge of alleged and actual party members, with estimates varying on the numbers executed due to the secretive nature of the Iraqi regime.

 In the West, Al-Dawa was widely viewed as a terrorist organization during the Iran–Iraq War, especially since the West tended to be more supportive of Iraq during that conflict.
 It is thought responsible for a host of assassination attempts in Iraq against the president, prime minister and others, as well as attacks against Western and Sunni targets elsewhere.
 In 1980 it attempted to assassinate Tariq Aziz, Hussein's longtime loyalist.
 In 1982 and 1987 it also attempted to assassinate Saddam Hussein.
-Following Saddam's 2003 overthrow, the former president was ultimately hanged for the Dujail Massacre, the judicial reprisals and torture carried out following a Dawa assassination attempt on himself in 1982.
+Following Saddam's 2003 overthrow, the former president was ultimately hanged for the Dujail massacre, the judicial reprisals and torture carried out following a Dawa assassination attempt on himself in 1982.